 Following that, we evaluate the success of the request by inspecting the status code (response.status_code).
 In the case of a 200 status code, indicating a successful response, we can retrieve the response data using response.json().
 It’s important to note that in this example, we assume the response data is in JSON format.

 Finally, we can process the data or perform any other operations based on the response.
-If the request was unsuccessful (status code other than 200), we print an error message along with the status code.
+If the request is unsuccessful (status code other than 200), we print an error message along with the status code.
 Remember to install the requests library if you don’t have it installed already.
 You can do this by running pip install requests in your terminal.

-Kick start your learning journey of React.Js visit ReactJS Tutorial.
+To kickstart your learning journey of React.Js visit ReactJS Tutorial.

 How to Make a POST Request?